 VIEW SERVICEWhat are bed bugs?
 Bed bugs are blood-feeding insects.
 Adult bugs measure approximately 1/5 of an inch (about the size of an apple seed) and are red/brown in color and wingless.
 Nymphs, or young bed bugs, are translucent or white/yellow and are nearly invisible to the naked eye.
 Bed bugs are usually nocturnal and prefer a dark, warm location, like...

-VIEW SERVICEA birthmark is a generally harmless irregularity on the skin caused by overgrowth of blood vessels, cells that contain pigment, smooth muscle and fat cells.
+VIEW SERVICEWhat is a Birthmark?
+A birthmark is a generally harmless irregularity on the skin caused by overgrowth of blood vessels, cells that contain pigment, smooth muscle and fat cells.
 Birthmarks can be flat or raised, have regular or irregular borders, and have different shades of coloring.
 Birthmarks earned their name as they appear at or shortly after birth.
-The two main types of birthmarks...
+The two...

 VIEW SERVICEWhat is Hyperhidrosis, and how does Botox® help?
 Hyperhidrosis is a condition that causes excess sweating regardless of temperature or activity level.
 It exists in two forms: Primary focal, and secondary generalized.
 Primary focal is a genetic condition affecting 2.8% of the U.S. population, while secondary hyperhidrosis is causal and its symptoms can be treated.
 Botox® reduces sweating in qualifying...